chirapara/docs/source/products.rst

 Managing Orders
 ----------------

-Selecting Vendors and Shipping Dates
+Selecting vendors and shipping dates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For each product, you can list which vendor the product will ship from.